One-Language/One/CONTRIBUTING.md

 with `pre-commit install`.
 Now `pre-commit` will run automatically on git commit!

-If you have [Python](https://www.python.org/) at your system, so you can easily install pre-commit via `pip install pre-commit`.
+If you have [Python](https://www.python.org/) installed on your system, you can easily install pre-commit via `pip install pre-commit`.

 It's usually a good idea to run the hooks against all the files when adding new